Accessibility links

-The report said Israeli officials who have repeatedly displaced and relocated civilians are "committing the war crime of forcible transfer," and the actions "appear to also meet the definition of ethnic cleansing" in the areas where Palestinians will not be able to return.
+The report said Israel, which has repeatedly displaced and relocated civilians, is “committing the war crime of forcible transfer,” and the actions “appear to also meet the definition of ethnic cleansing" in the areas where Palestinians will not be able to return.

 "Human Rights Watch found that forced displacement has been widespread, and the evidence shows it has been systematic and part of a state policy.
 Such acts also constitute crimes against humanity," the report said.